NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/teams.md

 ---
 title: Teams
-subtitle: "Algorithm Audit consists of an executive board, advisory board, supervisory board, various teams and works with case-based advice commissions that consist of independent experts and stakeholder.
-Learn more about\_our the [governance](/about/boards/).\n"
+subtitle: "Algorithm Audit consists of an executive board, international advisors, an advisory board and project teams.
+Learn more about\_our the [governance](/about/boards/) of the organisation."
 image: /images/svg-illustrations/about.svg
 about_AA:
   title: Core activities